mhallin/cov-exclude-py/README.rst

 ``cov-exclude`` requires Pytest 2.8 or later.
 It is compatible with Python 2.7, 3.3, 3.4, 3.5, as well as PyPy.
-It does *not* work on PyPy 3 due to some unknown bug with the coverage data generated.
+It does *not* work on PyPy 3 due to an unknown bug with the coverage data generated.

 Usage